sympiler/sympiler.github.io/sympiler_docs/docs/tiling.md

 ## Aggregation
 Tiling is performed in Sympiler using a Hierarchical wavefront transformation with an aggregation inspector.
-Sympiler has two aggregation inspector, LBC and HDagg.
+Sympiler has two aggregation inspectors, LBC and HDagg.

 ### Transformation (or Hierarchical wavefront transformation)